Hawaiian Outrigger Canoe Paddling at WYC

 Regatta (Sprints)

-Regatta races start at the end of May and run through July with Hui Wa’a championships and Hawaii State championships in August.
+Regatta races start 1 June and run through July with Hui Wa’a championships and Hawaii State championships in August.
 These sprint races are between ¼ and 1 ½ miles in length.
 There are many heats based on your experience.
 The groups range from first timers to paddlers with many years of experience as well as age groups all the way to 70+!

 Long Distance